 Poor driving practices are the primary cause of car crashes in Chicago.
 When another driver has neglected to consider the safety of those sharing the roads with them, your attorney will be ready to bring a civil claim against them so you can secure the compensation you deserve.

 Apart from driver negligence, you may also be able to file a claim against the a local government road authority or the manufacturers or technicians of the cars involved in the car accident.

-The government could have played a part in the cause of the wreck if the roads weren't safe.
+The Illinois or Chicago government may have played a part in the cause of the wreck if the roads weren't safe.
 This might be due to deep potholes that haven’t been repaired, missing street lamps or signs, debris in the roads, and unsecured road construction zones.
 The government is responsible for maintaining the safety of the roads, and when they neglect to do so, they should be held accountable.

 Likewise, automakers and technicians have an obligation to ensure that the parts they install in vehicles are in working condition and report any recalls on parts so they can be replaced—free of charge to the driver of the car.
 When this doesn’t happen and a part malfunctions or is faulty, the manufacturer should be brought to justice for their irresponsible decisions.

-It may come as a surprise to learn that you can still file a claim if you contributed to the cause of your collision.
-Residents of Illinois are subject to a modified comparative negligence law when filing claims.
+It may come as a surprise to learn that you can still file a car accident claim if you contributed to the cause of your collision.
+Residents of Illinois and Chicago are subject to a modified comparative negligence law when filing claims.
 Essentially, this means that you can pursue compensation if you’re partially at fault, but your award will be reduced by your percentage of the blame.